Lucifer1a24/kukumol/README.md

   click to fork the git into your account
  Click [FORK](https://github.com/ameer-kallumthodi/pikachu/fork)

-5. Now https://heroku.com/deploy?template=https://github.com/ameer-kallumthodi/pikachu copy this url and change ameer-kallumthodi with your github username and click go<br>
+5.Now https://heroku.com/deploy?template=https://github.com/Lucifer1a24/kukumol copy this url and change LUcifer1a24 with your github username and click go<br>

 ----